Legislators and private supporters have little interest in funding programs perceived as ineffective, inefficient, or a drain on limited resources.

 Brownfields Job Development and Training program.

 Social media has become an important contributor to public awareness.
-Websites, Facebook, Twitter, and YouTube are examples of platforms EWDJT programs use to reach potential stakeholders.
+Websites, Facebook, Twitter, and YouTube are examples of platforms JT programs use to reach potential stakeholders.
 Most use a combination of outreach tools depending on the audience they are interested in reaching.